Second Coming: Lutheranism and Anglicanism

 The Lutheran and Anglican churches proclaim the Mystery of Faith in their liturgies: "Christ has died, Christ is risen, Christ will come again."

 Methodism

 Methodist denominations teach that the Second Coming is connected with the Last Judgment, as professed in the Creeds.

-The United Methodist Church does not teach that there will be a "rapture" but doesn't otherwise speculate on the nature of the Second Coming.
+Methodist denominations differ on the nature of the Second Coming.
+For example, the United Methodist Church does not teach that there will be a "rapture".
+On the other hand, the Evangelical Methodist Church Conference teaches, with regard to the Second Coming of Christ: